In this article, you’ll learn what is arc welding? and how it works? different types of arc welding with their advantages and applications.

 Arc Welding Procedure

-A small depression is formed in the work and the molten metal is deposited around the edge of this depression, which is called the arc creator.
+A small depression is formed in work, and the molten metal is deposited around the edge of this depression, which is called the arc creator.
 The slag is cleaned after the joint has cooled.

 They are, once started, should be advanced at a uniform speed along the desired line of welding.
 The melting should reach enough depth below the original surfaces of the metal pieces to be joined to obtain the desired weld.
 This is known as obtaining proper penetration.

-However, when work is connected to -ve and the electrode to a +ve terminal, then the welding setup is said to have reversed polarity.
-The straight polarity is more useful for some welds while for other welds reversed polarity should be utilized.
+However, when work is connected to a -ve and the electrode to a +ve terminal, then the welding setup is said to have reversed polarity.
+The straight polarity is more useful for some welds, while for other welds, reversed polarity should be utilized.